pnp/pnpcore/docs/articles/contributor/extending the model - SharePoint REST.md

 Above example showed the `AddApiCallHandler` which provides a framework for doing add requests, but you often also need to do other types of requests (e.g. adding an available content type to a list, recycling a list, ...) and for that you need to be able to execute API calls.
 There are 2 ways to do this:

 - Run an API call and automatically load the resulting API call response in the model
-- Run an API call and process the resulting json as part of your code
+- Run an API call and process the resulting JSON as part of your code

 Above methods are described in the next chapters.

 ### Running an API call and loading the result in the model

-When you know that the API call you're making will return json data that has to be loaded into the model then you should use the `RequestAsync` method for immediate async processing or `Request` method for batch processing.
+When you know that the API call you're making will return JSON data that has to be loaded into the model then you should use the `RequestAsync` method for immediate async processing or `Request` method for batch processing.
 These methods accept an `ApiCall` instance as input together with the `HttpMethod`.
 Below sample shows how this can be used to add an existing content type to a list.
 The `AddAvailableContentTypeApiCall` method defines the API call to be executed and in the `AddAvailableContentTypeBatchAsync` and `AddAvailableContentTypeAsync` methods this API call is executed via the respective `Request` and `RequestAsync` methods.
-When executing the API calls the resulting json is automatically processed and loaded into the model, so in the below case the content type will show up in the list content type collection.
+When executing the API calls the resulting JSON is automatically processed and loaded into the model, so in the below case the content type will show up in the list content type collection.

 ```csharp
 private ApiCall AddAvailableContentTypeApiCall(string id)